T.J. Brown: Ultimate Fighting Championship

-Brown was scheduled to face Gabriel Benitez on January 15, 2022 at UFC on ESPN 32.
+Brown was scheduled to face Gabriel Benitez on January 15, 2022, at UFC on ESPN 32.
 Three days before the event, Benitez was forced to pull out and Charles Rosa replaced him with the bout now taking place at Lightweight.
 Brown won the fight via unanimous decision.

-As the first fight of his new four-fight contract, Brown faced Shayilan Nuerdanbieke on June 25, 2022 at UFC on ESPN 38.
+As the first fight of his new four-fight contract, Brown faced Shayilan Nuerdanbieke on June 25, 2022, at UFC on ESPN 38.
 He lost the fight via unanimous decision.

-Brown faced Erik Silva on December 10, 2022 at UFC 282.
+Brown faced Erik Silva on December 10, 2022, at UFC 282.
 He won the fight via submission in round three.
 This win earned him the Performance of the Night award.

-Brown is scheduled to face Bill Algeo on April 15, 2023 at UFC on ESPN 44.
+Brown faced Bill Algeo on April 15, 2023, at UFC on ESPN 44.
+He lost the fight via a rear-naked choke submission in the second round.
+This fight earned him his second Fight of the Night award.

+Brown faced Darren Elkins on October 14, 2023, at UFC Fight Night 230.
+He lost the fight via a rear-naked choke submission in the third round.

+Post-UFC

+Brown faced Rey Trujillo at RDC 10: X on January 20, 2024 and won by first-round submission.

+Brown faced Joshua Weems at Gamebred Bareknuckle MMA 7 on March 2, 2024.
+Brown won by an arm-triangle submission in the second round.

+Brown would next face fellow UFC veteran Sheymon Moraes (after stepping in on short notice to replace Canaan Kawaihae) in the co main event of United Fight League 5 on August 30, 2024.
+He would lose the fight via unanimous decision.